-Number and Name.
-Table Section Information Contained in the Table Data Collected About The universe of client(s) for whom an element response is required (e.g. all clients, heads of household, adults).
-Data may be collected about a wide group (e.g. all household members) but may be further limited in data reporting specifications.
-Funder/ Program Component The federal department, the program, and the program component which requires the collection of the element.
+Table Section Information contained in the table Data Collected About The universe of client(s) for whom an element response is required (e.g., all clients, heads of household, adults).
+Data may be collected about a wide group (e.g., all household members) but may be further limited in data reporting specifications.
+Funder/Program Component The federal department, the program, and the program component which requires the collection of the element.
+If a program component is not listed, it does not require collection of the element.
 Project Type Applicability The HMIS project type(s) required to collect and report the data element, as specified in element 2.02 Project Information .
-XML The XML element in XML specifications where the data standard element is located.
-CSV The primary file in the CSV specifications where the data standard element is located.
-Collection Point The point(s) at which the data must be able to be collected in an HMIS.
-For data elements with multiple collection points, each record must be stored with the appropriate Data Collection Stage (as listed in metadata element 5.03).
-Data elements with only a single collection point need not be stored with any particular data collection stage, since their data collection point is inherent in their requirements.
-Record creation - Indicates the element is required to be collected when the client record is created.
-Elements collected at record creation should have one and only one value for each client in an HMIS.
-Data are collected and entered into the HMIS, responses must be reviewed for accuracy at each project start and edited as necessary to make corrections or to improve data quality.
+XML The XML element in XML specifications where the data standard element is located. csv The primary file in the CSV specifications where the data standard element is located.

-Collection Point (continued)
+Collection Point